Court records reveal failures following loss of Chief’s pistol

 Deputy 1: Yeah, that’s fine.

-More than a dozen sheriff deputies, SLO police officers and probation officers gathered for a briefing before going to Cheyne Orndoff and Bedroni’s home.
+More than a dozen sheriff’s deputies, SLO police officers and probation officers gathered for a briefing before going to Cheyne Orndoff and Bedroni’s home.
 During the meeting, the briefer is recorded saying, “We are going to search no matter what,” court records showed.
 The officers did not have a search warrant.

 SLO Police officers said they could conduct the warrantless search because Cheyne Orndoff was on probation.
 But he wasn’t.